W-nn/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that displays all users and their home directories, sorted by users based on the the /etc/passwd file
+A script that displays all users and their home directories, sorted by users based on the /etc/passwd file